monospice/laravel-redis-sentinel-drivers/README.md

 by copying it into our project's *config/* directory  and changing the values as needed.
 Lumen users may need to create this directory if it doesn't exist.

-A custom package config file need only contain the top-level elements that developer wishes to customize: in the code shown above, the custom config file only overrides the package's default configuration for Redis Sentinel connections, so the package will still automatically configure the broadcasting, cache, session, and queue services using environment variables.
+A custom package config file needs only to contain the top-level elements that developer wishes to customize: in the code shown above, the custom config file only overrides the package's default configuration for Redis Sentinel connections, so the package will still automatically configure the broadcasting, cache, session, and queue services using environment variables.

 Hybrid Configuration
 --------------------